Njoe00/tinyapp1/README.md

 8. Your new shortened URL is created along with the Long URL verison!
 9. You can update your new URL with the `submit` button or the `edit` button on the main view page
 10. You can delete your URL with the `delete` button on the main page
+11. Feel free to `logout` whenever your URLs are safe with us!
+12. If you have any burning questions or want to give me money please see my Github Crypto Wallet in my bio!